apache/pekko/docs/src/main/paradox/typed/durable-state/persistence.md

 ---
-project.description: Durable State with Akka Persistence enables actors to persist its state for recovery on failure or when migrated within a cluster.
+project.description: Durable State with Pekko Persistence enables actors to persist its state for recovery on failure or when migrated within a cluster.
 ---
 # Durable State

 ## Module info

-To use Akka Persistence, add the module to your project:
+To use Pekko Persistence, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion